SACRED HEART CATHOLIC PRIMARY SCHOOL, LEIGH

 All the children’s progress, academically, socially and emotionally is regularly monitored by teaching staff and the Senior Leadership Team within school.
-Class teachers complete ongoing assessments daily and weekly and formal assessments are completed termly to check a child’s progress and achievement.
-If the class teacher is concerned that a child is not making as much progress as expected then this is raised with the Senior Leadership Team or Inclusion Manager whose role it is to oversee additional needs support and provision in school.
-Following these discussions a plan will be put into place, if necessary, with regards to support and interventions needed for the identified children.
+Class teachers complete ongoing assessments daily and weekly, and formal assessments are completed termly to check progress and achievements.
+If the class teacher is concerned with a child’s progress, then it is raised with the Senior Leadership Team or Inclusion Manager whose role it is to oversee additional needs, support and provision in school.
+Following these discussions, a plan will be put into place, if necessary, with regards to appropriate support or interventions needed.
+Other methods of highlighting needs are:

 How will school staff support my child?